microsoft/ztlabguide/src/docs/23 - Defender for Identity.md

 ## Step 1.
 Set up the Defender for Identity Instance
 ***Note:*** These steps all need to be performed from within your Azure VM Domain Controller (adVM).

-To begin the deployment, you’ll start via the Microsoft 365 Defender portal.
+To begin the deployment, you’ll start via the Microsoft 365 Defender portal at <https://security.microsoft.com>

 1. Connect to your Domain Controller VM using Azure Bastion.

 1. From within the VM, sign-in to <https://security.microsoft.com>
 1. From the left-hand navigation menu, select **Settings** and then select **Identities** to initiate the creation of the Defender for Identity Instance.

 ![Graphical user interface, application  Description automatically generated](img/defidentity.002.png)

-1. Provisioning only takes a few seconds before you will be taken to the Defender for Identity portal.
+4. Provisioning only takes a few seconds before you will be taken to the Defender for Identity portal.
 ## Step 2.
 Create the Directory Service account.
 Defender for Identity requires you to create a Directory Service account that is used by the sensor to query the domain controller so data can be tracked and analysed by the service.
 This account just needs to be a regular user account and does not require domain administrator privileges.
 To create the account: